Search over 15 Italian Greyhound dogs across Australia

 ● Italian Greyhounds can be challenging to housetrain, much like other small breed dogs.
 Some Italian Greyhounds may not be completely trustworthy inside the house, so an easily accessible outdoor space may be necessary.

-● Unlike other dogs, Italian Greyhounds often exhibit a curious love of high places, and you may find your puppy perched on the back of a chair or windowsill.
+● Unlike other dogs, an Italian Greyhound for sale often exhibit a curious love of high places, and you may find your puppy perched on the back of a chair or windowsill.

 ● Italian Greyhounds may or may not get along well with cats, depending on their prey drive.